MhdiTaheri/Memory-Marker/README.md

 - All "Memories" are stored locally on your device via the `chrome.storage` API.

 ---
-Created with ❤️ by [Your Name/GitHub Username]
+Created with ❤️ by [Mahdi/MhdiTaheri]